24,99 €

 Autorenporträt

-Sandra Weber is the author of many books, including The Woman Suffrage Statue: A History of Adelaide Johnson's Portrait Monument at the United States Capitol and Adirondack Roots: Stories of Hiking, History and Women.
+Sandra Weber is the author of numerous magazine articles and several books, including The Woman Suffrage Statue and Adirondack Roots: Stories of Hiking, History and Women.
+She lives in a log cabin in the Adirondacks, about twenty-five miles from the John Brown Farm.